nguyendkn/Blog/data/blog/language/typescript/lhl-typescript.md

   drinkLiquid: (fluid: string) => boolean
 }

-const curtis: IUser = {
+const khoinguyen: IUser = {
-  username: 'curtis',
+  username: 'khoinguyen',
   password: 'pass123',
   drinkLiquid: (fluid: string) => {
     return true // needs to return a boolean because of the return type in the interface